HKUST-Network/fall2025/_checkpoints/cp1.md

 ifconfig
 ```

 Then you can set traffic control to this interface.
-For example, use the following command to set one-way latency to be 100ms:
+For example, use the following command on the client side to set one-way latency to be 100ms:
 ```bash
 sudo tcset $IFNAME --delay 100ms
 ```